zibhub/GNDMS/0.6.x/installation-guide/index.md

       $GNDMS_SOURCE/taskflows/esgfStaging/bin/run-esgf-client.sh

+  Before running the script, an ESGF-certificate needs to be stored (no Proxy!) in the MyProxy server configured below.
-  This script requires the following arguments to run:
+  The script requires the following arguments to run:

   + The staging request as properties-file:

         -props < staging-property-file-name >

+    The property file consists of entries describing all ESG files to download and their checksums.
+    A sample file can be found at $GNDMS_SOURCE/taskflows/esgfStaging/etc/order.properties.

   + The keystore with its password and the password for the private key stored in the keystore: